 How much does it cost to attend Colorado Mountain College?

 International students pay the “out-of-state” tuition rate.
 Please see Tuition and Costs.
 However, you must prove that you have resources to live in the US for 12 months (details are on the application).

 How do I get my academic records reviewed?

 CMC requires a “catalog match” for certifying academic credentials.
-For more information and an application for Evaluation of Foreign Educational Credentials go to ECE.org We may require you to do additional testing in English and Mathematics before you can register for classes.
+For more information and an application for Evaluation of Foreign Educational Credentials go to Educational Perspectives.
+We may require you to do additional testing in English and Mathematics before you can register for classes.